MrBrunotte/worldofshape/README.md

 **Register** page:_

-* The user register a username, emal, password and confirms the password.
+* The user register a username, email, password, and confirms the password.
 There is help-text below each input field that informs the user what format is needed, the help-text is highlited when hovered over.
 * When the user clicks register, the user is redirected to hte login page and a message is displayed "_Your Account Has Been Created!
 You Can Now Log In._"
 * If user already is registered there is a link to the login page.